umangagarwal11/umangagarwal11/README.md

 <h1 align="center"> Hello There 👋 </h1>

 * I am [Umang Agarwal](https://umangagarwal.tech/) :blush: .
-Currently I am a third year student from VIT Vellore in Computer Science Engineering.
+Currently I am a final year student from VIT Vellore in Computer Science Engineering.

 * I have completed multiple Internships(6) in the field of Full Stack Development and I was the Technical Head at ISTE-VIT :sparkles:.